ComputationalGenomics/SimRA/README.md

 #Pre-requisites

 - Java JDK (version 1.6+)
 - Apache Commons Math library.
 The jar file commons-math3-3.5.jar must be downloaded and stored in the SimRA lib folder.
-You can dowload it from http://commons.apache.org/proper/commons-math/download_math.cgi.
+You can dowload it from [here] (http://commons.apache.org/proper/commons-math/download_math.cgi).
 - Eclipse (Recommended, not required)

 #Get Started

 git clone git://github.com/ComputationalGenomics/SimRA

-or you may want directly import the project on Eclipse (please see this wiki: https://github.com/OneBusAway/onebusaway/wiki/Importing-source-code-into-Eclipse)
+or you may want directly import the project on Eclipse (please see this [wiki](https://github.com/OneBusAway/onebusaway/wiki/Importing-source-code-into-Eclipse)).

 #Citation